4d/docs/website/translated_docs/es/API/webServerClass.md

 <!-- END REF -->

-The `WEB Server` command<!-- REF #_command_.WEB Server.
-Summary -->returns the default Web server object, or the Web server object defined through the option parameter<!-- END REF -->.
+The `WEB Server` command <!-- REF #_command_.WEB Server.Summary -->returns the default Web server object, or the Web server object defined through the option parameter<!-- END REF -->.

 By default, if the *option* parameter is omitted, the command returns a reference to the Web server of the database, i.e. the default Web server.
 To designate the Web server to return, you can pass one of the following constants in the *option* parameter: